 Let’s run through them quickly to make life easier as you’re choosing the best fit for you:

-- Material: Choose a material that’s lightweight, breathable, and won’t stain with breastmilk.
+- Fabric: Choose a material that’s lightweight, breathable, and won’t stain with breastmilk.
 Your nursing nightie also needs to hold up through MULTIPLE times in the washer and dryer.
 For these reasons, we love anything made of bamboo or modal (beech tree pulp)!
 (Also, stock up on Dapple laundry detergent and dawn soap to help those pesky milk stains come out easily!)

 - Styles: Most nursing nighties are fairly straight forward: they either have sleeves or they don’t, and most run about knee-length.
 You’ll most likely want to gauge the sleeve situation on what time of year you’re delivering and whether or not you’re a hot sleeper.